craftpulse/craft-password-policy/README.md

 # Password Policy plugin for Craft CMS 3

 Enforce a password policy on your users.
+This plugin can also check the [Have I been Pwned database](https://haveibeenpwned.com/Passwords) to make sure users use a password that is secure.

 ![Screenshot](resources/img/screenshot.png)